iron-software/IronBarcode-Examples/examples/create-1-bpp-barcode/README.md

 Once the barcode is generated, we utilize the `SaveAs1BppBitmap` to store the barcode as a 1bpp bitmap file, specifying the desired file name ("1bppImage.bmp").

 Beyond simple saving to a Bitmap, IronBarcode provides additional methods for managing barcodes.
 You can convert the barcode to binary data through the `To1BppBinaryData` method, which facilitates integration with other parts of your application or with different software architectures.
-Additionally, the `To1BppImage` method allows for saving the barcode in a 1bpp image format, enhancing its versatility within various programming scenarios.
+Additionally, the `To1BppImage` method saves the barcode as a 1bpp image.